Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/The Verge - The Verge/Time is running out to bid on an NFT version of Jack Dorsey’s first tweet if you really must.md

 ---
-title: Time is running out to bid on an NFT version of Jack Dorsey’s first tweet if you really must
+title: 'Time is running out to bid on an NFT version of Jack Dorsey’s first tweet if you really must'
 categories:
     - 新媒体
     - The Verge - The Verge